yennanliu/CS_basics/doc/faq/faq_kafka.md

 				- step 1) get `/latest_producer_id_block` from zk for lastest allocated PID
 				- step 2) if such node is new, start PID from 0 (0-1000), get 1000 PID at once (default)
 				- step 3) if such node existed, get its data, get PID based on block_end
-				- step 4) get PID, and write such inform back to ZK, it writes success -> whole process OK, if fail, means maybe node already updated/other, will redo from step 1)
+				- step 4) get PID, and write such inform back to ZK, if writes success -> whole process OK, if fail, means maybe node already updated/other, will redo from step 1)
 		- `Sequence number` :
 			- every msg (from producer client) has this value, for checking if a record is duplicated
 - Ref